erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 >
 > **a) Format**: While the file received when exporting a network is in the official L3S network format, the one obtained by saving is in another, internal format.
 This is necessary to make **b)** possible.
 >
 > **b) Network Information**: When exporting a network, the exported file represents the network as it was *seen* by the user in the user interface.
 Unexpanded nodes and edges are *not* included in the exported network.
-The file obtained by saving the network does retain all information about the whole network as well as the currently visible state of the network.
+The file obtained by saving the network retains all information about the whole network as well as the currently visible state of the network.